RahavAyalon/evil_proxy/README.md

 # EvilProxy
-A proxy server that blocks access to websites using blacklisting and content filtering.
+A HTTPS proxy server that blocks access to websites using blacklisting and content filtering.
 By default, the EvilProxy server runs on localhost:8080.

 # Techniques:
 The EvilProxy server blocks a web request to websites using two techniques: Blacklisting and Content Filtering: